-I’m so excited to share this authentic Festive Middle Eastern dish known as kibbeh Nayeeh (lamb tartar) recipe with you!
+I’m so excited to share with you this authentic and festive Middle Eastern dish known as kibbeh nayeeh (lamb tartare).

 So you can trust your butcher and order your kibbeh meat in advance or mince your own lamb back-strap which is also super easy.

-My Kibbeh Nayeeh (Lamb tartar) is raw lamb back-strap minced very finely and combined with fresh herbs and the perfect amount of spice.
-This is quite a rustic dish and is the festive food in the Middle East.
-It is easy to make and serve.
+My kibbeh nayeeh is raw lamb back-strap minced very finely and combined with fresh herbs and the perfect amount of spice.
+This is quite a rustic dish that’s easy to make and serve.
 And much easier to eat!!

 - 250 grams lamb backstrap